-The popularity of Environmental, Social, and Governance bonds (or “ESG Bonds”) has risen in recent years.
+The popularity of Environmental, Social and Governance bonds (or “ESG Bonds”) has risen in recent years.
 But could the appeal of social responsibility translate into additional complexity for companies who report under International Financial Reporting Standards (IFRS)?
-How can companies promote good social behavior and mitigate the risk of having a negative impact on an organization’s bottom line?
+How can companies promote good social behaviour and mitigate the risk of having a negative impact on an organisation’s bottom line?

 Deloitte is actively navigating the accounting complexities of ESG Bonds working with clients to help ensure unpredictable business climates do not unexpectedly translate to volatile income statements.

 ESG Bonds often comprise of debt instruments with principal and interest cash flows.
 Unlike other forms of green bonds they can provide general use funding rather than the financing of a specific project.
 One form of ESG Bonds, a ‘Sustainability Linked Bond,’ gains its credentials from linkage to certain Sustainable Development Goals (SDG) of the issuer.
 Failure to meet the specified SDG criteria may entail a enalty (or loss of discount) in the form of a step-up in the bond’s interest rate.
 This can cause variability in the cash flows of the instrument and can have potentially unforeseen IFRS accounting implications.

 Most IFRS reporting issuers and investors do not welcome income statement volatility.
 With some exceptions, they prefer to account for their financial assets and liabilities with a predictable accruals (or ‘amortised cost’) basis, avoiding the need to mark-to-market (or ‘fair value through profit or loss’).
 This circumstance holds true provided the instrument qualifies for such accounting.